codefresh-io/codefresh-onprem-helm/codefresh/README.md

 Use [obtain-oidc-id-token](https://github.com/codefresh-io/steps/blob/822afc0a9a128384e76459c6573628020a2cf404/incubating/obtain-oidc-id-token/step.yaml#L27-L58) and [aws-sts-assume-role-with-web-identity](https://github.com/codefresh-io/steps/blob/822afc0a9a128384e76459c6573628020a2cf404/incubating/aws-sts-assume-role-with-web-identity/step.yaml#L29-L63) steps to exchange the OIDC token (JWT) for a cloud access token.

 ## Upgrading

+### ⚠️ Known issues

+Please check the following known issues before upgrading the chart:

+- There is [known issue](https://github.com/hashicorp/consul/issues/20722) of **hashicorp/consul** behaviour.
+If consul fails with the error `refusing to rejoin cluster because the server has been offline for more than the configured server_rejoin_age_max - consider wiping your data dir` after runtime upgrade, try to wipe out the consul volume with config data.

 ### To 2.0.0